franklin822/music-visual-app/README.md

 - **Queue Display**: See your full playlist with album art and song details
 - **Customizable**: Customize your playlists by adding songs with your own images and titles

+## Recent Changes

+- Added shuffle feature
+- Fixed songs not automatically playing when skipping or song ends
+- New display for the queue, updates on shuffle
+- For my personal files, I added about 10 more songs

 ## 🚀 Getting Started

 ### Prerequisites